phiscu/hma_snow/README.md

 This repository provides a workflow to process the **High Mountain Asia UCLA Daily Snow Reanalysis (HMA-SR)** dataset.
 It includes:
 1. A Python script for downloading the data from NSIDC.
-2. A Bash script for organizing, mosaicking, and reprojecting data.
+2. A Bash script for organizing, mosaicking, and reprojecting data as GeoTIFF files for mapping.
-3. A Python script for post-processing GeoTIFF files to calculate mean SWE time series.
+3. A Python script for post-processing to calculate mean SWE time series.

 This workflow focuses on **ensemble mean SWE**, but it can be adapted for other variables in the HMA-SR dataset.
 Please refer to the [original data source](https://nsidc.org/data/HMA_SR_D/versions/1) and the [related publication](https://doi.org/10.1029/2022GL100082) for details on the dataset.